-There is substantial doubt about our ability to continue as a going concern.
+We may not continue as a going concern.

 We have incurred operating losses and negative cash flows from operations since our inception.
 To date, we have financed our operations through public offerings and private placements of securities, proceeds from exercises of warrants, rights and options, and receipt of research tax credits and research grant programs.